robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 ------------------------

-Robot Framework supports test data in `various formats`__, but nowadays the `plain text format`_ in dedicated `*.robot` files is most commonly used.
+Robot Framework supports test data in `various formats`__, but nowadays the `plain text format`_ in dedicated `*.robot` files is the most commonly used.
-If only one file format is used in a project, it can be a good idea to limit parsing test data to only these files by using the :option:`--extension (-F)` option.
-This is especially useful if the executed directory contains large files that contain no test data, but have an extension that Robot Framework would parse otherwise.
-Especially large HTML files, such as reports and logs you can get from Robot Framework itself, can be pretty slow to process.
+Prior to Robot Framework 3.1, all files in all supported formats were parsed, meaning that also files not containing any test data could be parsed.
+To avoid parsing non-data files, especially large and slow to parse files, Robot Framework 3.0.1 added the :option:`--extension (-F)` option to select which files to parse.
+In Robot Framework 3.1 parsing other than `*.robot` files was deprecated and the :option:`--extension` option can be used to explicitly tell the framework to parse other files.

 The :option:`--extension` option takes a file extension as an argument, and only files with that extension are parsed.
-It only has an effect when executing directories, though, not when running explicitly specified individual files.
-It does not affect which files can be used as `resource files`_ either.
 If there is a need to parse more than one kind of files, it is possible to use a colon `:` to separate extensions.
 Matching extensions is case insensitive.

 ::

-  robot --extension robot path/to/tests robot --extension ROBOT:TXT path/to/tests
+  robot --extension robot path/to/tests        # Only parse *.robot files robot --extension ROBOT:TXT path/to/tests    # Parse *.robot and *.txt files

-If files in one format use different extensions like ``*.html`` and ``*.htm``, you need to specify those extensions separately.
+If files in one format use different extensions like ``*.rst`` and ``*.rest``, you need to specify those extensions separately.
 Using just one of them would mean that other files in that format are skipped.

 __ `Supported file formats`_

-.. note:: Selecting files to parse is a new functionality in Robot Framework 3.0.1.

 Selecting test cases
 --------------------